nickmashburn/machine-learning-portfolio/README.md

-# machine-learning-portfolio
+# Machine Learning Portfolio
-My public ML portfolio.
+My Public ML Portfolio.

 Prospective Employers: Please send me a message on [LinkedIn](linkedin.com/in/nickmashburn) for access to a private repository with ongoing projects that haven't been made publicly visible yet.